refinedev/refine/documentation/blog/2023-04-10-refine-invoicer-1.md

 In this post, we introduced the **refine** framework and the [**#refineWeek**](https://refine.dev/week-of-refine-strapi/) series itself.
 We talked about **refine**'s underlying architecture which consists of providers, hooks and components that help rapidly build internal tools.

-We layed out the plans for building a **React Pdf Invoice Generator** app in considerable depth.
+We laid out the plans for building a **React Pdf Invoice Generator** app in considerable depth.

 Tomorrow, on Day Two, we are ready to start **Setting Up the App**.
 See you soon!